awsdocs/amazon-mq-developer-guide/doc_source/accessing-web-console-of-broker-without-private-accessibility.md

-# Accessing the ActiveMQ Web Console of a Broker without Public Accessibility<a name="accessing-web-console-of-broker-without-private-accessibility"></a>
+# Accessing the RabbitMQ and ActiveMQ web consoles without public accessibility<a name="accessing-web-console-of-broker-without-private-accessibility"></a>

-If you disable public accessibility for your broker, you must perform the following steps to be able to access your broker's ActiveMQ Web Console\.
+If you disable public accessibility for your broker, you must perform the following steps to be able to access your broker's web console\.

 **Note**
 The names of the VPCs and security groups are specific to the following example\.